SouthernMethodistUniversity/coding/sections/cloud-vs-local.md

 ### Additional discussion:
 What is elided in the process of computational work when using the HPC/HPRC?
 (We will return to this question in the Data session as well.)
-- "...valorizations of “the cloud” take  it  as  an  unquestioned  good  that  researchers  will  be  able to turn on the spigot without talking to a plumber – the point is that researchers should just be able to get on with their work and scale it in a relatively unregulated way.
-It is important to ask why that is held up as a necessary good" -[Digital Humanities Application Development in the Cloud](https://dl.acm.org/doi/pdf/10.1145/3355738.3355753?download=true)
+- "...valorizations of “the cloud” take  it  as  an  unquestioned  good  that  researchers will be able to turn on the spigot without talking to a plumber &#8212; the point is that researchers should just be able to get on with their work and scale it in a relatively unregulated way.
+It is important to ask why that is held up as a necessary good" &#8212; [Digital Humanities Application Development in the Cloud](https://dl.acm.org/doi/pdf/10.1145/3355738.3355753?download=true)
-- "If you just graduated a software/data carpentry boot camp and want to go beyond your laptop’s capabilities, the next step in academia is typically to approached the data center of your university or alike.
+- "If you just graduated a software/data carpentry boot camp and want to go beyond your laptop’s capabilities, the next step in academia is typically to approach the data center of your university or alike.
 There, a user account application has to be filed for the High Performance Computing (HPC) facilities.
 After some more formalities, storage and computing time is awarded and you can successfully log into the cluster.
 And then? ....
 We will discuss this in the next section. -[From Software Carpentry site](https://software-carpentry.org/blog/2017/06/hpccarpentry.html )

 ## What is "Humanities High-Performance Computing"?